robdodson/robdodson.me/src/posts/mocking-requests-with-mocha-chai-and-sinon.md

   - Sinon
 date: 2012-05-28T18:20:00.000Z
 updated: 2014-12-30T08:05:53.000Z
----

-[After a bit of a rocky start yesterday](http://robdodson.me/blog/2012/05/27/testing-backbone-boilerplate-with-mocha-and-chai/) I've finally got Mocha and Chai running in the browser which is great.
+---[After a bit of a rocky start yesterday](http://robdodson.me/blog/2012/05/27/testing-backbone-boilerplate-with-mocha-and-chai/) I've finally got Mocha and Chai running in the browser which is great.
 Today I'd like to test out some of the async functionality of Mocha.
 This seems to be the big selling point for most people so we'll kick the tires a bit.

 ### Basic Async Tests with Mocha and Chai